|| Tutorials home | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders

 There were three fatal accidents in the first half of 2012 but none during the remainder, two of the accidents involved trikes.
 The death toll was five — two pilots and a passenger in the trikes, an instructor and a pilot-under-instruction in a Piper Sport.
 The 5-year moving average accident rate is now 3.6 per annum, an improvement on the moving average 12 months ago when it stood at 4.6 per annum.
 The reason for the decrease in the 5-year moving average is that 2007 (which was then the worst year since 1986) dropped out of the series and 2008 (which was the best year ever) remained in the 5-year series.
 The 4-year (2009 through 2012) average is 4.2 fatal accidents per annum, so the 2009-2012 improvement was rather small.
 In addition there are usually 2-3 accidents reported each year where the pilot or passenger — sometimes both — were seriously injured.

-2013 is a disastrous year, at the time of writing (28 October 2013) RA-Aus has experienced a stunning tally of 11 pilot and 2 passenger fatalities, something we have never experienced before and still with two of the historically most accident-prone months to go.
-The 11 fatal accidents are only one less than the total accidents during all of 2010, 2011 and 2012.
+2013 was a disastrous year, we have experienced a stunning tally of 12 RA-Aus pilot and 2 passenger fatalities, something we have never experienced before.
+The 12 fatal accidents equals the total accidents during all of 2010, 2011 and 2012.

 The answer to the question — "Does it look like recreational aviators are now getting safer and that there is less chance of fatal accidents?" — is that they are most certainly not getting safer, despite the comparatively recent introduction of human factors training and, assuredly, we are not improving quickly enough.

 HF training is part of airmanship development and is not designed to worsen the safety record, so there must be something wrong in the RA-Aus HF training syllabus — and/or lacking in its implementation by the flight schools and/or in the quality assurance assessment outcome — of both the association's HF training for student pilots and the 2010 HF 'examination' of the, then existing, certificated pilots.